Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/output/chapter5_llm_preprocessor_preprocessed_by_llm.md

 [TPS_SWCT_01275] values of the attribute swImplPolicy are restricted depending on the context (cid:100) The values of the attribute swImplPolicy are restricted depending on the context.
 This restriction reflects the fact that not all possible implementation strategies are useful or supported for all kinds of DataPrototypes. (cid:99)()

+These restrictions are summarized in table 5.47 and formalized in the following constraints.
+Please note that the usage of swImplPolicy is further constraint in the combination with the attribute value swCalibrationAccess as described in [constr_1017].

 Table 5.47: Allowed attributes values for SwImplPolicy vs. DataPrototypes and their roles

 The following settings apply in table 5.47: